prolificinteractive/material-calendarview/README.md

 ## Recent Changes

+### Major Change in 1.6.0

+Also this release doesn't have any break changes, it provides significant improvements to the widget.
+More customization have been added for the user (custom fonts, long click listener, show/hide weekdays) as well as various fixes, improvements to the sample app, and general cleanup.
+Make sure to check the CHANGELOG and the release section for more details.

 ### Major Change in 1.5.0

 We recently updated to the latest gradle and decided to move over our libraries to the hosting service Jitpack.